hestonhoffman/bolt/documentation/configuring_bolt.md

 ### `bolt.yaml`

-> **Note** The system-wide `bolt.yaml` file is deprecated and will be removed
+> **Note:** The system-wide `bolt.yaml` file is deprecated and will be removed
 > in a future version of Bolt.
 Use a `bolt-defaults.yaml` file instead.

 **\*nix Filepath:** `/etc/puppetlabs/bolt/bolt.yaml`

 **Windows Filepath:** `%PROGRAMDATA%\PuppetLabs\bolt\etc\bolt.yaml`

-The Bolt configuration file can be used to set all available configuration options, including project-specific configuration options.
+You can set all available configuration options in `bolt.yaml`, including project-specific configuration options.

 You can view a full list of the available options in [Bolt configuration options](bolt_configuration_reference.md).